Glazed Lemon Cookies

 4. Combine.
 Keep the mixer running on low speed, slowly add the flour mixture.
 Beat everything until just combined – don’t over mix.
 The dough will be very sticky and thick.

 5. Bake.
 Drop the batter by level tablespoons 1-inch apart onto the prepared cookie sheet.
 Bake for 12 minutes or until lightly browned.
-Let cool on baking sheet for five minutes then place on a wire cooling rack before glazing.
+Let cool on the baking sheet for five minutes then place on a wire cooling rack before glazing.

 6. Make the glaze.
 Combine the powdered sugar and lemon juice in a small bowl.
 Stir until all sugar has dissolved.